toradle/hedera_ai_agent/README.md

     PrivateKey.fromStringDer(process.env.PRIVATE_KEY),
   ); // get these from https://portal.hedera.com

-  // Create the Hedera Langchain Toolkit const hederaAgentKit = new HederaLangchainToolkit({
+  const hederaAgentToolkit = new HederaLangchainToolkit({
     client,
     configuration: {
       tools: [] // use an empty array if you want to load all tools